List of Recreational Roads in Texas: Recreational Road 4

-The highway is located within Burleson County.
+The entire route is in Burleson County.

 Recreational Road 5

 Recreational Road 5 functioned as the main roadway for Southland Park.
 The route began at an intersection with FM 1988, south of Lake Livingston, as a two-lane, paved road.
 Traveling westward, the highway immediately intersected a short dirt track and proceeded to bend to the southwest.
 On the road's southern shoulder is a Recorded Texas Historic Landmark marker commemorating Indian trails in Polk County.
 One of those paths, Long King Trace, is believed to have crossed the Trinity River at approximately the location of what was RE 5.
 The highway passed a few small houses and a small field, while traveling parallel to a small dirt road.
 RE 5 entered the small Southland Park, where it proceeded southeastward.
 The road formed a small loop inside the park, passing park facilities, hiking trails, the Trinity River and several parking spaces.
 The highway continued to its southern terminus, an at-grade intersection with itself at the end of the loop.